 Module Selection Meetings

-We held module selection meetings Tuesday 25 April 2017 until Thursday 4 May 2017 (Teaching Weeks 9 and 10, Syllabus Plus Weeks 34 and 35) to help students make their choices.
+We hold module selection meetings Monday 16 April 2018 until Wednesday 25 April 2018 (Teaching Weeks 8 and 9, Syllabus Plus Weeks 33 and 34) to help students make their choices.

 What happens at the Module Selection Meeting?

 During the meetings, information will be provided on individual modules and academic staff will explain what options are available to students.
-Please
+The times of the talks can be viewed here - Module selection talks

 All students currently in Stages One and Two (except those on Business, Accounting and Finance NN14 and International Business Management N120/N121) will be expected to attend their meeting.